What to do when a MultiPlus, or Quattro, does not accept generator power

 Power supply from a generator is typically more variable than a power supply from shore or the main grid.
 The MultiPlus is sensitive to this and will reject power that is outside of it's programmed settings causing the unit to not connect, synchronise or charge.

 Some generators are more suitable than others for use with inverter/chargers, please talk to your local Victron Dealer before purchasing a generator and they may be able to advise you on locally available units that have been tested and are known to be good.
+It is recommended to get a generator from a supplier that is local to you for issues and servicing.

 For example; some things to look for when selecting a generator is a high quality alternator and AVR (auto voltage regulation).